h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Jun 6: Ukrainian strikes on Kronstadt naval base.
 The marine plant and arsenal were hit.

 Jun 8: Russian shadow fleet tanker *Caroline Bezengi* (IMO 9224439) attacked off Yemen, rteportedly by sabotage.
 Limpet mine attack unconfirmed.

+Jun 11: Ukrainian OWA-UAV operations in Sea of Azov include strikes on a tug boast and critical infrastructure.

+Jun 14: British forces intercept a Russian shadow fleet tanker, the *Smyrtos* (MO: 9389100), for the first time in English Channel.

+Mid-late Jun: Ukrainian campaign on logistics routes and critical infrastructure into and out of Crimea include numerous OWA-UAV strikes on coastal targets including around Kerch.

+Mid-late Jun: Russian USV operations increasing in northwestern Black Sea, likely launched from Chornomors'ke area of Crimea.

+Jun 22: Russian OWA-UAVs hot three merchant ships off Odesa coast. *Victress* (IMO: 9030498) confirmed, *Searena* (IMO: 9250567) probable, *Ganosaya* (IMO: 9151400) probable.

+Jun 24: Russian sources report that Ukrainian USVs are being used to launch quadcopter FPV drones which actively hunt Russian mobile air defence teams in Crimea, in support of the Ukrainian mid-range strike campaign.

 ...To be continued.